JenKlein/CustomerChurn_PowerBI/README.md

 **Please note that the data fields/results/labels have been blocked-out for confidentiality purposes.

 ## Dashboard
-This is the first tab of 7 that gives a high level overview of customer churn activity broken out by different KPI's.
+This is the first tab of 7 that gives a high level overview of customer churn activity broken out by different metrics and KPI's.

 ![ChurnSummaryPage1](https://user-images.githubusercontent.com/69849998/204414424-09e1ec39-3d28-4bfa-a066-93d248191eb5.png)